AylaNetworks/ayla-documentation/src/content/ayla-linux-agent-2018-11/guide/introduction/index.md

 1. They remain aware of device state via "From Device" properties like the buttons.
 1. devd provides connectivity and security.

-The video below shows devd and appd in action on a Raspbery Pi:
+The video below shows devd and appd in action on a Raspberry Pi:

 <iframe
   width="560"